 GPS and other navigation technology are much more advanced than they used to be, adjusting their compass’ declination automatically.
 However, there is no guarantee they won’t breakdown in the middle of a trip.

-So, whether you are a new hiker eager to get started, or an expert hiker who needs to brush up on his or her navigational skills, this guide will teach you everything you need to know about keeping your compass pointed in the right direction.
+No matter how skilled of a hiker you are, it is always best to learn or brush up on your compass knowledge skills.
+This guide will teach you everything you need to know about keeping your compass pointed in the right direction.

-The process of compass declination may seem difficult at first, but once you’ve practiced these steps a few times in different location, you’ll become a natural.
+The process of adjusting your compass declination may seem difficult at first, but once you’ve practiced these steps a few times in different location, you’ll become a natural.

 Locate The Magnetic Declination Angle